 Regulatory Obligations and Related Considerations

-FINRA routinely reviews and has shared observations on firms’ liquidity risk management practices, as discussed in Regulatory Notice 15-33 (Guidance on Liquidity Risk Management Practices) and Regulatory Notice 21-12 (FINRA Reminds Member Firms of Their Obligations Regarding Customer Order Handling, Margin Requirements and Effective Liquidity Management Practices During Extreme Market Conditions).
-Additionally, FINRA has adopted a new filing requirement—the Supplemental Liquidity Schedule—for firms with large customer and counterparty exposures.
-As noted in Regulatory Notice 21-31 (FINRA Establishes New Supplemental Liquidity Schedule (SLS)), the new SLS is designed to improve FINRA’s ability to monitor for potential adverse changes in these firms’ liquidity risk.
+FINRA routinely reviews and has shared observations on member firms’ liquidity risk management practices, as discussed in Regulatory Notice 15-33 (Guidance on Liquidity Risk Management Practices) and Regulatory Notice 21-12 (FINRA Reminds Member Firms of Their Obligations Regarding Customer Order Handling, Margin Requirements and Effective Liquidity Management Practices During Extreme Market Conditions).
+Additionally, FINRA has adopted a new filing requirement—the Supplemental Liquidity Schedule—for member firms with the largest customer and counterparty exposures.
+As noted in Regulatory Notice 21-31 (FINRA Establishes New Supplemental Liquidity Schedule (SLS)), the SLS is designed to improve FINRA’s ability to monitor for potential adverse changes in these member firms’ liquidity risk.

 - What departments at your firm are responsible for liquidity management?

 - How often does your firm review and adjust its assumptions regarding clearing deposits in its liquidity management plan and stress test framework?

 - Does your firm’s liquidity management practices include processes for:

 - accessing liquidity during common stress conditions—such as increases in firm and client activities—as well as “black swan” events;

 - determining how the funding would be used; and

 - using empirical data from recent stress events to increase the robustness of its stress testing?